 Shall possess a doctorate degree (MD, PhD or equivalent).

-Shall have satisfied standards in the individual's native country, which establish him or her as a fully qualified individual in his or her specialty of interest.
+Shall have satisfied standards in the individual's native country, which establish them as a fully qualified individual in their specialty of interest.

 Shall have been proposed by one (1) voting member of the Society, approved by the Board of Directors and endorsed by a majority of voting members who are present at any scheduled business meeting of the Society.